ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 ### Gimlet and Fluxcd

 - Remember we are using Gimlet as the UI for Fluxcd and Fluxcd is performing the GitOps role under the hood
-- We there powers combined we will deploy Jenkins
+- With there powers combined we will deploy Jenkins

 #### Helm-Repository | Jenkins